Mughal conquest of Chittagong: Portuguese role

-The governor of Chittagong, after falling out with his brother, the King of Arakan, fled to Sundiva and was welcomed by Sebastião Gonzales Tibao, a Portuguese adventurer who had survived the Arakanese attack on Dianga, entered the service of the Raja of Bakla (or King of Bacala), who married his sister.
+The governor of Chittagong, after falling out with his brother, the King of Arakan, fled to Sundiva and was welcomed by Sebastião Gonçalves Tibau, a Portuguese adventurer who had survived the Arakanese attack on Dianga, entered the service of the Raja of Bakla, who married his sister.
 However, the governor soon died, reportedly poisoned, and Gonzales seized all of his wealth.
 Despite that, Gonzales entered into an alliance with the King of Arakan, who sought his assistance against the Mughal forces.
 The King's army achieved initial success, but at sea, Gonzales had only considered his own interests.
 He called the Arakanese captains under a council and murdered them, capturing their ships to adding them to his own fleet.
 The King of Arakan retaliated by executing Gonzales's nephew, who had been given to him as a hostage.
 In response, Gonzales entered the Arakan River with a fleet, ravaging villages along its banks and capturing several European merchant ships, likely Dutch, that had been trading in the area.
 By 1610, Tibao further betrayed Razagyi by seizing the Arakanese fleet and continuing his raids, intensifying the conflict.

 The Portuguese helped Arakanese or Mogs in various anarchy situations.
 The Mogs also had business relations with the Dutch, which was known as the Dutch East India Company (VOC).
 Historians have described the atrocities of the Portuguese and the Mogs as "Both the Mogs of Arakanese and the Portuguese pirates constantly plundered Bengal (Dhaka to Chittagong region).
 They pierced the palms of the hands of all the Hindus and Muslims they could capture, inserted thin cane ribbons through the holes, and tied them up.
 Hung together below the ship's deck.
 Every morning they threw some uncooked rice to the prisoners from above, as food is thrown to birds.
 They were sold to Dutch, English and French merchants in the Deccan ports.
 Sometimes they brought their captives to Tamluk and Balasore to sell them at high prices.
 Only the Portuguese sold their captives, but the Mogs employed the captives in Arakan in agriculture and other occupations or as domestic servants and concubines".

 Poet Alaol describes the Arakan (Kingdom of Mrauk U) king's power-symbol fleet in his epic Sikandarnama (published in full in 1673):